yesIamHasi/Mathematics/README.md

 # Mathematics
-Python Implementation of different mathematical algorithms and functions
+Python Implementation of different mathematical algorithms and functions.
+1. Bisection Method works only for linear equations.